Slack huddles’ new jukebox hits just the right notes

-The past few years have forced organisations around the world to rethink how we work together.
-No matter whether you’re remote, hybrid or in the office, the idea of ‘working alongside colleagues’ has evolved to include video conferencing, instant messaging and a lot of creative emoji.
+The past few years have forced organizations around the world to rethink how we work together.
+No matter if you’re remote, hybrid or in the office, the idea of “working alongside colleagues” has evolved to include video conferencing, instant messaging and a lot of creative emoji.

-Whether you’re jumping into an ad hoc brainstorming session or catching up with a colleague after being out on leave, sometimes it’s easier to chat live on the fly.
+Whether you’re jumping into an ad hoc brainstorming session or catching up with a colleague after PTO, sometimes it’s easier to chat live on the fly.
 This is where Slack huddles come in.
 Designed to power spontaneous discussions and working sessions, huddles make real-time collaboration feel flexible, inclusive and connected, no matter where you are.

-Since launching in 2021, huddles have quickly become Slack’s fastest-adopted feature – and with a 95% customer satisfaction score, it’s also one of our most beloved.
+Since launching in 2021, huddles has quickly become Slack’s fastest-adopted feature—and with a 95% customer satisfaction score, it’s also one of our most beloved.
 We quickly heard that users were especially into the hold music in huddles, and wanted more options to choose from.
 Not ones to pass up an opportunity to please our customers, we recently rolled out huddles jukebox, a collection of new tunes available to all users.

 The magic of music makes the wait worthwhile